 In addition to the spatial protection measures described in paragraph 4.1 and to other obligations deriving from the application of the Habitats and Birds Directives, an important role for the protection and management of the marine ecosystems is played by the implementation of the Framework Directive on Marine Strategy (2008/56/CE - MSFD, implemented in Italy by Legislative Decree n.
 190 of 2010) and the Directive on Maritime Spatial Planning (2014/89/UE - MSP, implemented in Italy with Legislative Decree n.
 201 of 2016).
-Both based on the application of the ecosystem approach, they provide for a single and structured systemic action, which aims to ensure proper management and protection of the marine ecosystem and, at the same time, sustainable economic and social development.
-The integration of the provisions of the two policies with the policies and activities that already insist on marine and coastal environments will be guaranteed by the application of the MSFD Program of Measures and of the Management Plans of the MSP, both based on compliance with the European Strategy 2020 and the 2030 Agenda for the Sustainable Development.
+Both based on the application of the Ecosystem Approach, they provide for a single and structured systemic action, which aims to ensure proper management and protection of the marine ecosystem and, at the same time, sustainable economic and social development.
+The integration of the provisions of the two policies with the activities that already insist on marine and coastal environments will be guaranteed by the application of the Italian National Program of Measures for Marine Strategy and of the Management Plans of the MSP, both based on compliance with the European Strategy 2020 and the 2030 Agenda for the Sustainable Development.

 The Marine Strategy, main tool for the integrated management of the sea-system and environmental pillar of the Integrated Maritime Policy, has required all member States to make an important effort to define coherent and effective strategies, based on data and information relating to both marine biodiversity and to the pressures that insist on it.
 Through the initial assessment of 2012, Italy was able to identify the presence of various information gaps related to each of the 11 qualitative descriptors provided for by the MSFD and developed monitoring programs that made it possible, over the years, to fill the lack of data.
 Italy also elaborated, in 2012 and then updated in 2018, a set of GES and Targets definitions that reflect achievable and consistent objectives not only with the criteria of the Framework Directive, but also with the main commitments undertaken at international level.

-This orientation is evident, for example, in the definitions of GES and Environmental Targets for Descriptor 1 - biodiversity, which take into consideration, in addition to the species and habitats listed by the Habitats and Birds Directives, also those referring to the SPA/BD protocol, aiming to align the European process on a national level with the regional one of the Barcelona Convention (Table 9).
+This orientation is evident, for example, in the definitions of GES and Environmental Targets for descriptor 1 - biodiversity, which take into consideration, in addition to the species and habitats listed by the Habitats and Birds Directives, also those referring to the SPA/BD protocol, aiming to align the European process on a national level with the regional one of the Barcelona Convention (Table 8).

-The attention dedicated to the alignment of the two processes is also prominent within the National Monitoring Programs provided for by art.
-11 of the MSFD.
-The recent update of the Programs, subjected to public consultation in recent months, in particular, aims not only to identify those activities useful for responding to the requests of the new GES decision EU 848/2017 and to verify the achievement of national objectives, but also to foresee sampling and analysis that comply with the provisions of the EcAp, through IMAP.
-Many of the monitoring methodologies developed by ISPRA and collected in special forms referring to each monitoring program, for instance, have been developed taking into account methodological standards identified within the UNEP-MAP, which Italy has also helped to define.

-As regard to the implementation, at national level, of regional Action Plans related to the protection of biodiversity and developed within the UNEP/MAP activities, it should be noted that Italy has never formally ratified these instruments within its own legal system.
-This condition, however, is not due to a lack of will or interest but to the lack of an adequate legislative instrument for transposition and Italy has, in any case, always committed itself to implementing actions and strategies envisaged by the Action plans, also because most of the principles and provisions of the plans, now also part of the acquis communautaire, have been implemented through national environmental policies.
+Table 8.

-Italian MSFD Descriptor 1: biodiversity definitions of GES and related environmental Targets, as updated in 2018 (Ministerial Decree of february 15th, 2019).
+Italian MSFD Descriptor 1 - biodiversity definitions of GES and related environmental Targets, as updated in 2018 (Ministerial Decree of february 15th, 2019).